The travel industry has got their work cut out for them as we head into 2018.

-As we head into 2018, more and more travellers are becoming aware of how overtourism is ruining certain destinations and will be looking to visit other lesser known destinations to satisfy their wanderlust.
+As we head into 2018, more and more travelers are becoming aware of how overtourism is ruining certain destinations and will be looking to visit other lesser known destinations to satisfy their wanderlust.
 Don't believe me?
 Check out Fodor's No List 2018.

 So what's in store for the future of sustainable travel?

 According to Wouter Geerts, a Senior Travel Analyst at Euromonitor International, "I have to admit that the win-win situation of sustainable development is unlikely to go far enough.
-There are many ways that tourism companies can improve their practices, which would result in more sustainable behaviour, while at the same time decreasing costs and increasing revenues.
+There are many ways that tourism companies can improve their practices, which would result in more sustainable behavior, while at the same time decreasing costs and increasing revenues.
 It is unhealthy to think, however, that if everyone in the industry would become a little more efficient, all problems would be solved and the negative impacts of the tourism industry would disappear."

 He continues, "the industry will always prefer voluntary commitments over legislation, and so the win-win scenario is a popular one, but in some cases legislation might be needed.
-I think the case of overtourism shows that, with the number of people travelling growing strongly, some boundaries need to be drawn.
+I think the case of overtourism shows that, with the number of people traveling growing strongly, some boundaries need to be drawn.
 While some destinations are able to market themselves as more sustainable (and expensive) destinations which would benefit their economy while at the same time reducing the actual number of visitors, not every destination can do this.
 Some tough decisions might need to be made to keep destinations sustainable."